funvill/funvill.github.io/_posts/2009-01-28-you-may-call-me-b.md

 ---
-title: You may call me /b/
+title: "You may call me /b/"
 date: 2009-01-28 00:26:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: you-may-call-me-b

 ---

 Bam to behold, a public bulletin board, built of both brilliance and barbarity by bastards with boners.
 This bastion, no mere bulwark of boredom, is a brutal barrage of blistering bullshit, barely benevolent... but behind the bigotry and boobs, beyond the bitter broadcasts of bragging buffoons: here be the body politic.
 A brotherhood of blasphemy, blessed with more balls than brains, battling the bland, the bogus, the benign.
 Bedlam?
 Bring it on.
 But I babble... better to be brief.
 You may call me /b/.